its-davidli/BachelorthesisShapeOptimization/Journal.md

 ## Goals

 - Control position of topological defects in 2D
+- Get Chiral LC director

-## Questions
+## Questions (to Roland and Stephan)

 - Behavior of derivatives of DG Elements, see 2nd point 10th october
+- Behavior of defect location? (see last point in Saturday, 11th October 2025)
+- Spikes at the 3D Boundary

 ## Log book

 ### Thursday, 9th October 2025

-- Read *LangtangenFEM2019* chapter 4,5,6 for solid understanding of FEM
+- Read *LangtangenFEM2019* chapter 4,5,6 for better understanding of FEM

 ### Friday, 10th October 2025